davrot/pytutorial/numpy/advanced_indexing/README.md

 ## Index vs Slices / Views

+If we get put indices in we get a non-view out.
 This procedure is called indexing:

 ```python
 import numpy as np